wilk/snpm/README.md

 ```

 With that command, you're simulating `snpm publish` feature: check out your command line windows to see what's going on between the `snpm` and the `registry`.
-Basically, the `registry` is waiting for new connections (websocket connections): when `snpm` is invoked with a path (of the package you want to publish), it reads the `package.json` from it and uploads the information to the `registry`.
+Basically, the `registry` is waiting for new connections: when `snpm` is invoked with a path (of the package you want to publish), it reads the `package.json` from it and uploads the information to the `registry`.